 - The four year old is painting, swirling all the colors together.
 "When you mix them all, everything turns brown and all the pretty colors go away," says Mom.

 - The five year old is constructing a marble run.
 "Why don't you make it higher at the start, so it goes for longer?" asks Dad.

 As parents, we love to teach our children.
 But any educator can tell you that humans learn best when they discover for themselves.
-And since children learn through play, interrupting our child's play to teach them not only reduces their curiosity and excitement about learning, it lessens the joy that the child experiences from independent play.
+And since children learn through play, interrupting our child's play to teach or evaluate them ("Good job!") not only reduces their curiosity and excitement about learning, it lessens the joy that the child experiences from independent play.